|Cognitive and metacognitive strategies

 - Did I compare my approach to that of others?

-- Did I show enough of my work so that my approach was understandable?
+- Did I show enough work so that my approach was understandable?

-- What registers (types) of representation (e.g. words, symbols, figures, diagrams/graphs, tables) did I use to interpret a message or convey my message?
+- What forms of representation (words, symbols, figures, diagrams, tables, etc.) did I use to interpret a message or convey my message?

 - Did I experiment with different ways of conveying my mathematical message?

-- What method could I use to convey my message?
+- Did I use an effective method to convey my message?

 - What methods would have been as effective, more effective or less effective?